Selective catalytic reduction

-Selective catalytic reduction (SCR) is a means of converting nitrogen oxides, also referred to as NOx with the aid of a catalyst into diatomic nitrogen (N_{2}), and water (H_{2}O).
+Selective catalytic reduction (SCR) means converting nitrogen oxides, also referred to as NOx with the aid of a catalyst into diatomic nitrogen (N_{2}), and water (H_{2}O).
 A reductant, typically anhydrous ammonia (NH_{3}), aqueous ammonia (NH_{4}OH), or a urea (CO(NH_{2})_{2}) solution, is added to a stream of flue or exhaust gas and is reacted onto a catalyst.
 As the reaction drives toward completion, nitrogen (N_{2}), and carbon dioxide (CO_{2}), in the case of urea use, are produced.

 Selective catalytic reduction of NOx using ammonia as the reducing agent was patented in the United States by the Engelhard Corporation in 1957.
 Development of SCR technology continued in Japan and the US in the early 1960s with research focusing on less expensive and more durable catalyst agents.
 The first large-scale SCR was installed by the IHI Corporation in 1978.